emgag/video-thumbnail-sprite/README.md

 ## System requirements

-PHP >=7.0 (see [Release 0.2](https://github.com/emgag/video-thumbnail-sprite/tree/v0.2) for the latest version supporting PHP 5.5/5.6).
+PHP >=7.0 (see [release 0.2](https://github.com/emgag/video-thumbnail-sprite/tree/v0.2) for the latest version supporting PHP 5.5/5.6).

 Following binaries need to be installed